samsonmaconi/ACME-Sport/README.md

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Assumptions
-- There are only two Team Conferences (AFC and NFC)
+- There will only ever be two Team Conferences (AFC and NFC)

 ## UI Features
 - Filtering Teams by every attribute except ID